+Figure 20 – Code for unsuccessful outcome of a procurement initiation at lot level

 For entire initiation

 A negative character of a procurement under an entire initiation (procurement process) is reflected with tender.status: unsuccessful, where initiation is closed unsuccessfully due to a lack of submissions for pre-qualification or tenders for evaluation, or where all the tenders were rejected.
 Details of a negative closure are reflected in tender.statusDetails.